PillowD/autohotkey/README.md

 v2_msgbox_timeout.ahk ;    msgbox closes in 2 seconds working code

+v2_notify.ahk ;  a notification function demonstrating variables as comments

 v2_one-liner-simple.ahk ;   sometimes you just one run command.
 It's also a good way to practice AHK

 v2_ord to see character codes of a string.ahk ; see character codes.
 Usefull to tell non printing characters apear like tabs and spaces working code